ThomasTJdev/attio_email_tracking/README.md

 Your Attio CRM manager will provide you with an API key and the endpoint to send the email tracking data to.

-#### Setup

-1. Open the `chrome_extension` folder in this repository.
-2. Edit the `manifest.json` file and replace `your_host_url.com` with the URL to your server.
-3. Edit the constants at the top of the `content.js` file.

 #### Load the extension

+1. Open the `manifest.json` file and replace the `https://your_host_url.com/` with your server URL.
-1. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/`
-2. Enable Developer mode by toggling the switch in the top right corner.
+3. Enable Developer mode by toggling the switch in the top right corner.
-3. Click on `Load unpacked` and select the `chrome_extension` folder from this repository.
+4. Click on `Load unpacked` and select the `chrome_extension` folder from this repository.
-4. Reload the Gmail page.
+5. Reload the Gmail page.

+#### Configure extension

+1. Click on the extension icon in the top right corner.
+2. Enter the secret key and the endpoint URL from you Attio CRM manager.

 ### Server